mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 the expression evaluates to a function that represents the method bound to the receiver.
-This function is called a "method value" and can be called with arguments later.
+This function is called a "method value" and can be called later with arguments.

 For example: